 - American Express offers four versions of its Delta SkyMiles credit card for consumers and three versions for small business users.

-- Chase offers four versions of its United MileagePlus cards for consumers and one business card.
+- Chase offers four versions of its United MileagePlus cards for consumers and three business cards.

 - Citi features three versions of its American Airlines AAdvantage card for consumers and one for small business owners.

-- Barclays also offers three versions of its American Airlines Aviator cards for consumers and one for small business owners.
+- Barclays offers one version of its American Airlines Aviator cards for consumers and one for small business owners.